lbenie/docker-nogo/README.md

     - "80:80"
   restart: always
 ```

+In your terminal run
 ```sh
 docker-compose up
 ```

-and Voila !
+and Voilà !

-Happy coding
+Happy coding ;)